 What defines the dude ranch Montana cost depends on whether you book single or double occupancy, go during the summer months, Spring or Fall, how long you stay (full week or shorter duration), and the activities offered.
 Most ranches are all-inclusive, but some can have events that cost extra.

-As an average, a dude ranch cost starts around US$1,850 for a 5-night stay at double occupancy.
+On average, a dude ranch starts at around US$1,850 for a 5-night stay at double occupancy.
 Usually, a weeklong visit starts from Sunday to Saturday, but shorter weeks can start on other days.
 Discounts are habitually available for non-riders and children.
-So make sure to compare what’ s included or not when comparing the costs.
+So make sure to compare what is included or not when comparing the costs.